Sonos wins Google's import ban in US patent dispute - ExBulletin

 Sonos wins Google’s import ban in US patent dispute

-Washington, January 7 (Reuters)-The US Trade Court banned Google from importing products that infringe the patents of home audio company Sonos’ smart speakers late Thursday.
+Washington: The US trade court banned Google from importing products that infringe the patents of home audio company Sonos smart speakers late Thursday.

 The U.S. International Trade Commission decided in August that Google audio products infringed Sonos’ five patents and Google banned the import of “network speaker devices” and devices that could control devices such as mobile phones and laptops.
 I confirmed.

-Note: (This story has been modified to correct a typographical error in paragraph 5.)